RNtaate/Literature-Tracker/README.md

 ### Steps to follow
 1. Clone the repository to your local machine using `git clone git@github.com:RNtaate/Literature-Tracker.git`
-1. On your local machine, navigate to the private events folder using `cd Literature-Tracker` in your terminal
+1. On your local machine, navigate to the Literature-Tracker folder using `cd Literature-Tracker` in your terminal
 1. Install all the gems for the project by running `bundle` in your terminal
 1. Create database using the following command `rails db:create`
-1. Migrate the database using the following command `bin/rake db:migrate`
+1. Migrate the database using the following command `rails db:migrate`
 1. Start the server by using the following command.
 `bin/rails server`

 1. Open this link in your favorite browser `http://localhost:3000`

+## Testing the project

+### Pre-requisites
+- `Image Magick` must be installed

+### Instructions
+1. Clone the repository to your local machine using `git clone git@github.com:RNtaate/Literature-Tracker.git`
+1. On your local machine, navigate to the Literature-Tracker folder using `cd Literature-Tracker` in your terminal
+1. Create a new branch using `git checkout -b testing_branch`
+1. Run `bundle install`
+1. run `rspec`

 ## Live Demo